veracruz-project/veracruz/CLI_QUICKSTART.markdown

 example we'll use the Veracruz Client CLI interface.
 This provides the same functionality, but in a CLI form.

-First lets send over the program to our Veracruz server, this requires an identity with the "ProgramProvider" role:
+First let's send over the program to our Veracruz server.
+This requires an identity with the "ProgramProvider" role:

 ``` bash